PRivas1/privas1/README.md

 ## 👋 Hi there i'm Pablo!
 ### 📍 Based in Philadelphia, PA (Temple University)

-I am 21 years old and am currently studying computer science at temple university!
+I am 21 years old and am currently studying computer science at Temple University!
 I enjoy coding, computers, and technology as a whole.
 In my free time i like to go to the gym, run, rock climb, and i am learning to play the guitar!